webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 For the dom/objects pages, simply move dom/objects/* to dom/* - removing the "objects" interstitial.

-For the dom/apis pages, most of these can be moved manually en-mass, for example [[dom/apis/audio-video/events/play]].
+For the dom/apis pages, most of these can be moved manually, for example [[dom/apis/audio-video/events/play]].
 The rest, like [[dom/apis/document/getElementById]] can be moved manually one by one.

 For the dom/traversal pages, most of these can be moved with the script because they have an '''Applies to''' field, for example [[dom/traversal/methods/cloneContents]].
 The rest, like [[dom/traversal/NodeIterator]] can be moved manually.
 Luckily, there are no event pages under dom/traversal.